 Rare mutations have been described in some genes including FOXC1, FGF17, LAMC1, NID1, ZIC1, and ZIC4.

+Some institutions have an estimated mortality rate of 12 to 50%.
+Treatment of hydrocephalus with shunting substantially improves mortality.
 Fetal mortality directly correlates with the presence of extra-CNS abnormalities.

 The majority of cases are sporadic.
 However, some may result from chromosomal aneuploidy, Mendelian disorders, and environmental exposures, including congenital rubella and fetal alcohol exposure.